-Where their place of supply is in a jurisdiction other than Bahrain (e.g. catering services performed in KSA), the VAT Law does not apply and these services are to be treated as being outside the territorial scope of Bahrain VAT.
+Where their place of supply is in a jurisdiction other than Bahrain (e.g., catering services performed in KSA), the VAT Law does not apply and these services are to be treated as being outside the territorial scope of the Bahrain VAT Law.

-2.3.3.
+5.2.2.
 Conditions for the zero-rate to apply

-The VAT Law and Executive Regulations provide the conditions for the resident VATable person to apply the zero-rate on his services eligible to qualify as "export of services".
+The VAT Law and Executive Regulations provide the conditions for the resident taxable person to apply the zero-rate on his services eligible to qualify as "export of services".